Academic Integrity

 Learn the principles of academic integrity and why it is important during your studies, including avoiding plagiarism.

-Academic misconduct occurs when one or more of the key values above are compromised.
-This may be via cheating, plagiarism (see below), un-authorised collaboration, re-using your own work, fraud and other forms of academic dishonesty.
+Academic misconduct occurs when one or more of the key values above is compromised.
+This may be through cheating, plagiarism (see below), unauthorised collaboration, reusing one's own work, fraud, or other forms of academic dishonesty.

-It is important you are fully aware of academic integrity and how to avoid academic misconduct, as sometimes academic misconduct can occur unintentionally.
+It is important to be fully aware of academic integrity and how to avoid academic misconduct, as sometimes, it can occur unintentionally.

 Remember: